Chapter 1: Prologue

 "Thank you, you have my eternal gratitude...."
 Kazunari rose from the chair as he responded respectfully, "I'll see you at the hotel tomorrow evening."
 He bid farewell to them and proceeded to the elevator.

-He cringed at the thought of the name, but quickly dismissed it.
+He cringed at the thought of the name but quickly dismissed it.
 Nothing was going to damper his day, not even him, and he gradually went back recalling his accomplishments.
-Century had become a prestigious financial firm within a short span of 10 years, rated number one in Tokyo and top 100 in Asia.
+Century had become a prestigious financial firm within a short span of 10 years, rated number one in Japan and top 100 in Asia.
 If they didn't let Ninomiya Kazunari in charge of their investments, who else could they put their trust to?

 From the cool air-conditioned building, Kazunari stepped foot onto the busy and crowd Singaporean street.
 He was greeted by the warm and pleasant afternoon sun.
 He glanced at his watch and was pleased on how quickly the meeting had adjourned.
-His schedule for the reset st of the day was free, which was perfect.
+His schedule for the rest of the day was free, which was perfect.
 His mind was set on browsing through the small novelty shop that his eyes had caught upon arrived on the street.
-Kazunari was determined to find a special souvenir for Yuko.
+He was determined to find a special souvenir for Yuko.

 Kazunari happily strolled down the street for a few minutes while passing a few businessman who hurriedly returned from their lunch break.
 He then took a sharp left turn at the corner where his rental car was parked.